-This will be based on the current available evidence base.
-It will set recommendations for clinicians on how to discuss screen time with families and include practical tips for families if they want to reduce their screen time.
+In January 2019, we published guides for parents and clinicians on the health impacts of screen time.
+These are based on the current available evidence base, and set recommendations for clinicians on how to discuss screen time with families and include practical tips for families if they want to reduce their screen time.

 Resources for parents, carers, children and young people

-If you are concerned about how to talk with children, young people, family members or colleagues on keeping safe online, please use the below links to resources developed by the National Crime Agency/ChildLine/Child Exploitation and Online Protection Command.
-Each has age/role appropriate information on the risks, how to stay safe, professionals briefings, training and more.
+If you are concerned about how to talk with children, young people, family members or colleagues on keeping safe online, you can use the below links to resources developed by the National Crime Agency/ChildLine/Child Exploitation and Online Protection Command.
+Each has age or role-appropriate information on the risks and how to stay safe, including professionals' briefings, training and more.

-NSPCC and O2 have created the Net Aware website for parents/carers and those supporting them about apps, games and online communities that children and young people use.
-It looks at the potential risks and how to stay safe.
+Net Aware, created by NSPCC and O2, helps parents/carers and those supporting them understand more about the apps, games and online communities that children and young people use.
+The website looks at the potential risks and how to stay safe.
 It reviews each online platform for age appropriateness and content, explains why children and young people access them and gives tips such as making the most of the settings.

 NSPCC's resources, videos, templates and training on staying safe online are for children, young people, families and professionals.
 They include being "Share Aware", how to set up parent controls, how to be a “TEAM” (talk, explore, agree, manage) and where to go for support.